msdgwzhy6/LocalWeather/README.md

   Alternatively, from the Welcome screen, select **Import project**.

 ##Contributing

 Please, feel free to report any issue or make a pull request.

-###### This app is still under development.
-Be patient!